Fair Chance Week

 Why now?
 Introducing Unite 1K

-Fair Chance Week 2026 marks the launch of Unite 1K – a high-impact, national campaign to mobilise at least 1,000 UK employers, to embed Fair Chance hiring through adoption of the Fair Chance Charter.
+Fair Chance Week 2026 marked the launch of Unite 1K – a high-impact, national campaign to mobilise at least 1,000 UK employers, to embed Fair Chance hiring through adoption of the Fair Chance Charter.

-Launching on 28th April 2026 at Virgin Group‘s offices in central London, Unite 1K brings businesses together around a shared goal: opening employment opportunities to talented people currently overlooked because of a criminal record.
+Launched on 28th April 2026 at Virgin Group‘s offices in central London, Unite 1K brings businesses together around a shared goal: opening employment opportunities to talented people currently overlooked because of a criminal record.

 The UK faces a dual challenge: persistent skills shortages alongside an estimated £26.3 billion annual cost of reoffending.
 Unite 1K is a business led response designed to address both, by connecting employers with an untapped talent pool, while supporting safer, stronger communities.